-Over the study period from 2012 to 2015, annual total healthcare costs generally remained the same.
+Over the study period from 2012 to 2015, annual total health care costs generally remained the same.
 For the individual cost components, such as inpatient costs, there was some variability that may have been associated with the low number of patients in each group.
 Median annual pharmacy costs, however, were generally greater every year compared with 2012, with a 38% (\$773) increase in 2015.
 Increases in pharmacy costs over the years may reflect the increased use of biologics.

-Corticosteroids were among the most widely used SLE-related medications in our utilization analysis (18.8%), reflecting a common treatment strategy for management of SLE, flares in particular, in hospital and ED settings17.
-Because corticosteroid use is associated with increased risk of adverse effects7, it may increase healthcare utilization and costs in the longer term for patients with SLE.
+Corticosteroids were among the most widely used SLE-related medications in our utilization analysis (18.8%), reflecting a common treatment strategy for management of SLE, flares in particular, in hospital and ED settings(17).
+Because corticosteroid use is associated with increased risk of adverse effects(7), it may increase health care utilization and costs in the longer term for patients with SLE.
 The proportion of patients prescribed antimalarials was between 21.2% and 17.1% during the study period, which was somewhat surprising.
-Use of antimalarials in the treatment of SLE has been shown to be safe and efficacious18 and is recommended as per treatment guidelines17.
-Biologic (RTX and belimumab) use was low (1.3%) and ranged from 0.7% in 2011 to 1.4% in 2015.
-This finding is similar to that of another US cohort of patients with SLE identified in 2013 to 2015, in which biologic use at 1 year after diagnosis was 1% for belimumab and 0.9% for RTX19.

-Prevalence rates in the EHR study population increased between 2011 and 2015, with 44.1 per 100,000 patients in 2011, increasing to 85.3 per 100,000 patients in 2015.
-This estimated prevalence falls within range of reported SLE prevalence estimates in the US $(20-150 \text{ cases per } 100,000)^{20,21,22}$.
+Use of antimalarials in the treatment of SLE has been shown to be safe and efficacious(18) and is recommended per treatment guidelines(17).
+Biologic (rituximab and belimumab) use was low (1.3%) and ranged from 0.7% in 2011 to 1.4% in 2015.
+This finding is similar to that of another US cohort of patients with SLE identified in 2013-2015, in which biologic use at 1 year after diagnosis was 1% for belimumab and 0.9% for rituximab(19).
+Prevalence rates in the EHR study population increased between 2011 and 2015: 44.1 per 100,000 patients in 2011, increasing to 85.3 per 100,000 patients in 2015.
+This estimated prevalence falls within range of reported SLE prevalence estimates in the United States (20 to 150 cases per 100,000)(20-22).

-There were some limitations to this study.
-Healthcare utilization patterns were estimated using an open cohort population.
-Services received outside the EHR reporting network were not available for analyses.
-To mitigate for the effects of unobserved services, the study was restricted to patients who were associated with an IDN, a group that provides a spectrum of services (e.g., hospital, dispensing pharmacy, outpatient, community care sites) under an umbrella organizational structure.
-In addition, patients who paid cash for medicines were not captured in the healthcare utilization analysis.
+There were some limitations with this study.
+Health care utilization patterns were estimated using an open-cohort population.
+Services received outside the EHR-reporting network were not available for analyses.
+To mitigate for the effects of unobserved services, the study was restricted to patients who were associated with Integrated Delivery Networks, a group that provides a spectrum of services (eg, hospital, dispensing pharmacy, outpatient, community care sites) under an umbrella organizational structure.
+In addition, patients who paid cash for medicines were not captured in the health care utilization analysis.

 In this study, cost estimates were based on modeled charges rather than actual expenditures, which may result in inaccurately reflected costs for some claims that were not reimbursed.
-SLE disease severity was determined by a proxy method that has been used previously and validated to identify severe, moderate, and mild SLE9.
+SLE disease severity was determined by a proxy method that has been used previously and validated to identify severe, moderate, and mild SLE(9).
 However, SLE severity may have been misclassified in some patients using this claims-based method.
-The strengths of this study include the large cohort of patients evaluated and the Table 4.
-Annual healthcare costs associated with SLE, stratified by disease severity, service use, and year (patients with ≥ 1 SLE-related encounter), 2012-2015 (Optum/Humedica Integrated Claims/EHR data)^a.
+Strengths of this study include the large cohort of patients evaluated and the extension of the time frames that were evaluated in previous studies.
+In addition, the use of administrative claims integrated with EHRs is a unique aspect of this study that allows comprehensive evaluation of health care utilization and costs, including analysis of the association between disease severity and costs.